Additional Filing and Notification Requirements

 Trust Indenture Act of 1939

-• Applies to corporate debt securities offered to the public in excess of $50 million (with some exceptions)
+• Applies to corporate debt securities offered to the public in excess of $10 million (issues of $10 million or less over a rolling 36-month period are exempt as small issues)

 • Requires a formal trust indenture (agreement between issuer and trustee) to protect bondholders